New to Canada, struggling to find work

 "When I came here [to Canada], entering school again was something very strange for me – to start from the beginning," says Dr. Shokry.
 Despite her medical and teaching qualifications, initially she could find work only at a call centre after arriving in Canada with her husband, an endodonist also aiming to work in Canada, and their two children in 2015.

-Back home in Egypt, and also in Japan, she was a professor of dentistry and an oral maxillofacial radiologist – who has expertise in using imaging techniques to diagnose diseases of the head and mouth.
+Back home in Egypt, and also in Saudi Arabia, she was a professor of dentistry and an oral maxillofacial radiologist – who has expertise in using imaging techniques to diagnose diseases of the head and mouth.

 After graduation, she landed a job teaching biology part-time at George Brown.
 She also hopes to write her first exam in the coming months to qualify to continue practising her dentistry specialty.